Skip to main content

 YOU Can Help Protect Nebraska's Water Resources

-You might be thinking you can't make much of an impact as an individual when it comes to conserving and protecting water -- but think again!.
+You might be thinking you can't make much of an impact as an individual when it comes to conserving and protecting water -- but think again!
 One person CAN make a difference, and TOGETHER we can make an even greater impact.

 A waterwise landscaping strategy is one way you can make a big difference in your own yard.
 What's waterwise landscaping?
 Quite simply, it's all about making smarter choices about efficiently using water.
 Watch this short video to learn more!